matope/go-change-ref/README.md

 ## What is this?

-`go-change-ref` change references to specific Go symbols (Type, Function, Variable...) in your project to another.
+`go-change-ref` changes all references to specific Go symbols (Type, Function, Variable...) in your project to another.
+This tool will be especially useful for changing package organization during refactoring.

-This tool will help you with refactoring your project when you want to move a definition to another package.

 ## Install